lslguru/easy-gacha/README.markdown

 * Detects and prevents most mistakes
 * Can set rarity per item
 * Supports 30+ items at a time
+* Multiple-play option (can buy multiple objects at at a time)
-* Can limit sales per item
+* Can limit number of sales per item
-* Can limit total number of sales
+* Can limit total number of sales for entire Gacha
-* Can payout to multiple people with each sale
+* Can payout to multiple people with each play
+* Guaranteed to hand out inventory and refund change correctly
+* Can be restricted to group-only play
+* Can handle no-copy items
+* Can configure payment buttons
+* Can send IM reports when people play
+* Can send Email reports when people play
+* Dashboard can be loaded on a smart-phone (with JavaScript enabled)

+## Geeky ##

 * Only asks for debit permission once if possible
 * Ultra low lag (zero when not in use)
-* All data except Gacha registry stored in-world
+* All data stored in-world (except for Gacha registry and single JavaScript file)
+* Configuration can be exported
-* Configuration can be exported and loaded via notecard
+* Configuration can be imported by hand or from notecard
-* Multiple-play option (can buy multiple objects at once)
 * Automatic self memory management
-* Guaranteed to hand out inventory and refund change correctly
-* Can be restricted to group-only play
 * Gives statistics about actual sales versus configured rarity
-* Can handle no-copy items
+* Protects against modifying existing object configurations (safe to use in any object)
+* Has an optional API for writing plugins and addons (doesn't spam object unless requested)
+* Guaranteed to only use one system URL at a time
+* Shortens URLs to make them easy to use

 --------------------------------------------------------------------------------